romainl/idiomatic-vimrc/README.md

 ## CUSTOM FUNCTIONS

-- Don't forget the bang to allow Vim to overwrite that function next time you reload your vimrc.
+- Don't forget the bang to allow Vim to overwrite that function next time you reload your `vimrc`.
+- Don't forget the `abort` to let your function abort early in case of errors.
 - Custom functions must start with an uppercase character.
 - See `:help user-functions`.

 Example:

     function!
-MyFunction(foo, bar)
+MyFunction(foo, bar) abort
       return a:foo . a:bar
     endfunction